openai/baselines/docs/modules/policies.rst

 	CnnPolicies are for images only.
 MlpPolicies are made for other type of features (e.g. robot joints)

 .. warning::
-  For all algorithms (except DDPG and SAC), continuous actions are clipped during training and testing (to avoid out of bound error).
+  For all algorithms (except DDPG, TD3 and SAC), continuous actions are clipped during training and testing (to avoid out of bound error).